nus-cs2103-AY2223S2/tp/docs/team/carrieli1015.md

       * Updated UG with more details.
     * Developer Guide (Pull requests [#176](https://github.com/AY2223S2-CS2103-W17-1/tp/pull/176))
       * Helped with generate the UML diagram.
-      * Tweaked the DG and relevant guides.
+      * Tweaked relevant guides.
+      * Added in several Use case.
+      * Added in several instructions for manual testing.
+      * Added in Non-Functional Requirements.
+      * Added in Appendix: Planned Enhancements.

 * **Contributions to team-based tasks**:
     * Conceptualized the ideas and came up with the overall UI design.